-The hazelnut-based liqueur truly is one of my favorites.
-So here is all you need to know about Frangelico, the unique Italian hazelnut liqueur.
+It's truly is one of my favorites and one of the nuttiest liqueurs you can get.
+So here is all you need to know about Frangelico.

 What is Frangelico?

-Frangelico is an Italian liqueur made with hazelnuts.
+Frangelico is an Italian hazelnut liqueur made from Piedmont.
 In Europe, it has been a well-liked après-ski shot after a day on the slopes for decades.
 But these days, you can find it in all parts of the world, in almost every well-stocked professional bar.

 The reason is simple, Frangelico has a rich, distinct, and, above all, unique and intense nutty taste.
-You will be hard tried to find a comparable product that works as a substitution.
+You will hardly find a comparable product that works as a substitution.

 The bottle design of the Frangelico liqueur is as unique as its taste.
 It resembles the shape of a monk's habit and even has a rope tied around its waist.